u3559867/Text-based-game-year-2-assignment-/README.md

 It is a basic 2D game with a storyline.
 In the year 2100, Earth's resources are almost exhausted.
 You play as a human sent to a new planet to search for a possible habitat.

 There are 10 levels in this game, each floor consists of a 5x5 plane, where the player must explore all the elements labelled 'A' on that level using keys WASD.
 After clearing each floor, the player can walk to the top left corner to reach the exit (labelled 'F').
-The player can then use the 'Dark matter' harvested to get an upgrade on his/her stats (ATK(increases attack damage), HP(increases max hp), SPD(increases dodge rate), and DEX(increases 'Dark matter' drop)).
+The player can then use the 'Dark matter' harvested to get an upgrade on his/her stats (ATK(increases attack damage), HP(increases max hp), SPD(increases dodge rate), and DEX(increases 'Dark matter' drop in chests and from aliens)).
 Then the story/plot corresponding to that level will be displayed before advancing to the next floor.
 If the player dies in a level, then it will be game over and the player would need to restart the program and either start a new game or load the previous save (The game will automatically save when a player enters a new level).

 Example of what the screen shows: